top of page

 2. In principle, the decisions of the Alliance shall be by consensus.
 In instances where a division of the house is necessary, a simple majority of the members present, there being a quorum, shall be necessary to adopt a motion or resolution.

-4. If a member of the EC cannot personally be present in the meeting, she may request a proxy to replace her during the meeting.
+4. If a member of the EC cannot personally be present in the meeting, they may request a proxy to replace them during the meeting.
 A written authorization should be presented to the EC at the start of the meeting.

-5. If for some reason, a member of the EC cannot attend the meeting, she can use modern electronic means to participate in the meeting.
+5. If for some reason, a member of the EC cannot attend the meeting, they can use modern electronic means to participate in the meeting.

 Section 4.
 Elections